craftingcity/The-Known-World/Spike's Characters/Erin 'Fox' Bathal.md

 Barthalamule - ice-white-blue lizard man

 ###### The River Barges
 Three raft-esq boats each carry one third of the expedition; the Science team, Cargo team, and Mercenary team.
-We're looking for the remains of an ancient civilization in the Kishmala Rainforest.
-The Green-Barrow company was our parent patron.
+We're looking for the remains of an ancient civilization in the **Kishmala Rainforest**.
+The **Green-Barrow Company** was our parent patron.

 	Garran is our CO for this mission - wields a greatsword.
 	Rowenna Green is a halfling scientist, VIP, primary escort objective.